Young man sitting and pondering

 Let Go By Being Fully Present

 The final entry on the list of areas of life where we must learn to let go has to do with the covetousness of our hearts.
-This trait is a common result of the lack of contentment couple with the belief that more of this or that will bring more fulfillment.
+This trait is a common result of the lack of contentment coupled with the belief that more of this or that will bring more fulfillment.
 God’s word teaches us that the only way to find a life of inner peace and fulfillment is to let go by being fully present in the life He has given us.

-10. Let go of the belief that you need something you don’t yet have
+9. Let go of the belief that you need something you don’t yet have

 We don’t always need more — we need appreciation.
 Because we often take for granted the very things that most deserve our attention and gratitude.
 How often do you pause to appreciate your life just the way it is?
 Look around right now, and be thankful… for your health, your family, your work, your comforts, your home.
 Nothing lasts forever.